ENS.2007.4 | 7′

 III.
 In Summer and Autumn

-Still Morning represents a breakthrough in my work whose deliberate brevity belies its importance.
-It was in this piece I discovered a way to fuse my earlier interest in repetitive cellular composition with the freer approach I’d been taking in the vocal compositions which had come to dominate my output.
+It was in Still Morning I first found a way to fuse my interest in repetitive forms with the freer approach I’d been taking in my vocal music.
 At the time I was listening to a lot of Webern, whose music I love but whose harmonic and melodic approach is foreign to my own sensibilities, and as a lover of miniatures I wondered, can there be a tiny minimalism?
 Can Webern and Philip Glass be made to coexist?